dKab/cv/resume.md

 **Oct-2013 - Nov-2014 Fullstack Developer at web-studio LOGIKA**

-* Starting point in my carreer as a web-developer.
+* Starting point in my career as a web-developer.
 I was building web sites on Wordpress platform and some other CMS.

 Technology stack:
 * Vanilla JavaScript, jQuery, PHP